Amelia Earhart Dam

 The Amelia Earhart Dam is an earth-fill dam spanning the Mystic River near its mouth between Somerville and Everett, Massachusetts.
 It was built in 1966 to regulate tidal effects and the incursion of salt water in the upstream river basin.
 The dam is named after the aviation pioneer Amelia Earhart whose plane disappeared in 1937.
 Earhart lived in nearby Medford, Massachusetts in the 1920s.
 There is no public access to the dam.

 Technical Details

 The Amelia Earhart Dam has 3 locks for marine traffic, the largest is 325 feet long, and 45 feet wide; the two smaller locks are 120 feet long and, 22 feet wide.
 It is equipped with pumps to push fresh water out to the harbor even during high tide.

 Fish passage

 Four dams play a role in the passage of fish into the Mystic River system.
-The Amelia Earhart Dam is the first and the largest, but it is not considered the main obstacle for the passage of fish (e.g. River Herring) because dam operations guarantee that fish can pass through at low tide and when the locks open.
+The Amelia Earhart Dam is the first and the largest, but it is not considered the main obstacle for the passage of fish like river herring because dam operations guarantee that fish can pass through at low tide and when the locks open.